nihatinha/Operating-Systems-Lab4-code-samples/README.md

 It supports archive versions `0x01` and `0x02` (with potential for `0x03` with updates), handles little-endian and big-endian byte orders, and supports processing methods like `NONE`, `ZLIB`, `LZMA`, and `FERNET`.
 The tool creates output directories, logs events to `unpack.log`, and stores file metadata in `file_info.txt`.
 Verbosity levels can be adjusted with the `-v` flag for debugging.

-To install, compile the C code using `gcc -o archextract archextract.c` and make sure `unpack_data.py` is in the same directory.
+To install, compile the C code using `gcc -o archextract archextract.c -lz -llzma -lsodium` and make sure `unpack_data.py` is in the same directory.

 To run the program, use the following format:
 `./archextract -i <input_archive> [-o <output_dir>] [-v [0|1|2]]`